Pirapitinga

 About Pirapitinga

 Pirapitinga Ecological Station (Estação Ecológica de Pirapitinga) is a federally protected area located in the municipality of Morada Nova de Minas in Minas Gerais state, Brazil.
-The station encompasses approximately 1,090 hectares of Cerrado vegetation within the reservoir basin of the Três Marias Hydroelectric Dam on the São Francisco River.
-Established to protect remnant cerrado and gallery forest ecosystems that were partially inundated when Três Marias reservoir was created, the station takes its name from the pirapitinga fish (Colossoma mitrei), a large migratory characid native to the São Francisco basin.
-The protected area plays an important role in freshwater biodiversity conservation within the São Francisco basin.
+[1] The station encompasses approximately 1,384 hectares of Cerrado vegetation forming an artificial island within the Três Marias reservoir on the São Francisco River — a landform created when the dam was filled in the early 1960s.
+[2] Established to protect remnant cerrado and gallery forest ecosystems, the station takes its name from the pirapitinga fish (Brycon nattereri), a threatened migratory characid native to the São Francisco and other central Brazilian basins.
+[3] The protected area plays an important role in freshwater biodiversity conservation within the São Francisco basin.

 Wildlife Ecosystems

 The station's aquatic and terrestrial ecosystems support a distinctive Cerrado fauna.
-The waters of the Três Marias reservoir adjacent to the station harbor the pirapitinga (Piaractus mesopotamicus / Colossoma mitrei), a large fruit-eating fish historically abundant in the São Francisco basin but now severely depleted by overfishing.
-Giant river otters (Pteronura brasiliensis) use the reservoir shoreline, and marsh deer (Blastocerus dichotomus) graze in flooded grasslands.
+The waters of the Três Marias reservoir harbor the pirapitinga (Brycon nattereri), a threatened fruit-eating fish historically present in the São Francisco basin but now severely depleted by overfishing and habitat degradation.
+[1] Giant river otters (Pteronura brasiliensis) use the reservoir shoreline, and marsh deer (Blastocerus dichotomus) graze in flooded grasslands.
 The terrestrial zone supports maned wolves, giant anteaters, armadillos, and capybaras.
-Over 200 bird species have been recorded, including large raptors such as the crowned solitary eagle and harpy eagle occasionally sighted.
-Caimans are abundant in the reservoir shallows.
+The station has documented 27 threatened animal species, including large carnivores such as jaguars and pumas.
+[2] Caimans are abundant in the reservoir shallows.

 Flora Ecosystems